The Man and the Moment

-The Man and the Moment is a formerly lost 1929 part-talkie romantic comedy film directed by George Fitzmaurice and starring Billie Dove.
-The film is mainly a silent film, with talking sequences as well as a synchronized music score and sound effects by the Vitaphone sound-on-disc process.
-In the restored print, many scenes feature intertitles shown immediately after the spoken dialogue conveying the same words.
-Title cards at the beginning of the restored print explain that the visuals for the talking sequences came from a dupe internegative that was distributed in some territories in silent form; the intertitles were left in the sequences during the restoration to maintain synchronization with the Vitaphone soundtrack, but were not originally part of the film.
+The Man and the Moment is a formerly lost 1929 sound part-talkie romantic comedy film directed by George Fitzmaurice and starring Billie Dove.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
+The film survives in a copy of the International Sound Version.
+The sound of the domestic part-talkie version was synchronized to the surviving print of the international sound version.
+Because of this, many scenes feature intertitles shown immediately after the spoken dialogue conveying the same words.
+The talking sequences on the international sound version were muted with music and intertitles were inserted to convey the dialogue replaced in the appropriate foreign language.
+Therefore, intertitles were left in the talking sequences during the restoration to maintain synchronization with the Vitaphone soundtrack.
 The story is from a 1914 novel by Elinor Glyn, the famous novelist.
 The film was produced by Richard A. Rowland and released by First National Pictures.
 A British silent film had been film of the same story in 1918.